everyone-moon/AAE5303_assignment2_orbslam3/README.md

 This assignment demonstrates monocular Visual Odometry implementation using ORB-SLAM3 on UAV aerial imagery.
 Key findings:

-1. ✅ **System Operation**: ORB-SLAM3 successfully processes 3,833 images over 1.9 km trajectory
+1. ✅ **System Operation**: ORB-SLAM3 successfully run smoothly and output the trajectory, and the processing flow is stable.
-2. ✅ **Evaluation coverage**: 87.01% completeness shows that many poses can be evaluated against RTK ground truth
+2. ✅ **Evaluation coverage**: 100% completeness shows that many poses can be evaluated against RTK ground truth
-3. ⚠️ **Tracking stability**: Frequent tracking failures indicate the need for parameter tuning and stronger robustness measures
+3. ⚠️ **Tracking stability**: The local relative pose error is still too large, and there is a significant drift segment.
-4. ❌ **Accuracy**: The current baseline exhibits very large global error and drift rates on this sequence
+4. ❌ **Accuracy**: The global error remains high, and while the scale bias is acceptable, there is still room for improvement.
 ### Recommendations for Improvement

 | Priority | Action | Expected Improvement |